Expenses which may or may not be deducted from a company's income tax

 - Purchase of raw materials for a production activity

-- Purchase of products for resale, for a commercial activity
+- Purchase of products for resale, for commercial activity

-- Interest on current account advances business partners, shareholders or officers
+- Interest on advances in current accounts shareholders or managers of the business

-- Business expenses: office supplies, fees on invoices, postage, telephone, fax, documentation, etc.
+- Business expenses: office supplies, fees for receipt of bills, postal, telephone, fax, documentation costs,...

-- Contributions paid to professional orders or trade unions
+- Contributions paid to professional associations or trade unions

-- Vocational training costs: fees for studies, courses or training courses, preparation and printing of a doctoral thesis, etc.
+- Vocational training costs: study costs, advanced courses or traineeships, costs of preparing and printing a doctoral thesis, etc.

-- Teletransmission of care sheets by medical professionals
+- Teletransmission of care sheets by the medical professions

-- Dress expenses, made necessary by the exercise of the profession (dress of a lawyer or blouse of a doctor for example), which excludes clothing worn in everyday life
+- Expenditure on clothing made necessary by the exercise of the profession (dress of a lawyer or gown of a doctor, for example), which excludes clothing worn in everyday life

-- Depreciation of trade funds when this fund was acquired between 1to January 2022 and December 31, 2025
+- Depreciation of goodwill when that goodwill has been acquired between 1er January 2022 and December 31, 2025

 In principle, expenses are deducted for their actual amount.

-By exception, certain fees may be assessed on a lump sum basis, including vehicle expenses.
+By way of exception, certain costs may be assessed on a flat-rate basis, in particular vehicle expenditure charges.

-In addition, certain professions benefit from specific schemes enabling them to assess certain costs on a flat basis.
+In addition, certain professions benefit from specific schemes enabling them to assess certain costs on a flat-rate basis.

 The depreciation shall be carried out in accordance with the rules applicable to BIC: titleContent.
-They shall be entered in the register of fixed assets and depreciation which operators subject to the controlled reporting regime are required to keep.
+They must be included in the register of fixed assets and depreciation that operators subject to the controlled reporting regime are required to keep.

 Certain expenses cannot be deducted from the tax result:

-- Certain provisions (e.g. provisions for retirement commitments or economic redundancies)
+- Certain provisions (e.g. provisions for retirement commitments or for economic redundancies)

-- Cost of acquiring the customer or expense (only interest on any loan to finance this purchase can be recorded as expenses and deducted)
+- Customer or expense acquisition cost (only interest on any loan to finance this purchase can be recognized as an expense and deducted)

-- Lease charge, rental of passenger vehicles and N1 approved or depreciation of passenger vehicles.
-Non-deductible expenses are the fraction of the amount of vehicles that exceed the following thresholds based on their CO2 :
+- Lease fee, rental of passenger vehicles and N1 type approved or depreciation of passenger vehicles.
+Non-deductible expenses correspond to the fraction of the amount of vehicles that exceed the following thresholds according to their CO emission2 :

 - €30,000 if the CO2 emission rate is less than 20 g/km